How to Prepare for a HurricaneBuilding a Crisis Response Network

 3. Recruit Responders and Resources to Fill Gaps

 Recruitment is essential.
-Three questions will help a community response network determine who’s best suited for a range of response activities:
+Three questions will help a Crisis Response network determine who’s best suited for a range of response activities:

 1. Who are they?